chrisduffer/drayton-wiser/README.md

 1. Wait for it to update.
 1. The room name from Wiser will be displayed at the bottom.
 If this displays "0" check the "Recently" tab.
 1. Set the name in the device settings to whatever you want.
-1. There's a bug in the Android app where you'll need to set the polling interval to something other than 1, then save, then go back and set it to 1 (or whatever you want)
+1. There's a bug in the Android app where you need to set each field to something other than whats displayed.
+Set the polling interval to something other than 1, then save, then go back and set it to 1 (or whatever you want).

 ## Room Device Type Instructions